For a PDF version of this, see ERA_Constition as of February 2025

 - 6.9 A special Committee meeting may be called at the request of three Committee members.

-- 6.11 Nominations for election to the Committee must be sent in writing together with the name of the proposer and seconder (only one of which shall be an existing Committee member) to the Secretary to reach him or her at least 21 days before the annual General Meeting at which the election is to take place.
+- 6.10 No officer or member of the Committee except the Chair or Secretary shall make an official statement to the press.* 6.11 Nominations for election to the Committee must be sent in writing together with the name of the proposer and seconder (who shall both be ERA members, but only one of which may be an existing Committee member) to the Secretary to reach him or her at least ten days before the annual General Meeting at which the election is to take place.
 Retiring Members from the Committee shall be eligible for re-election.

 - 6.12 Any member newly nominated to the Committee shall be co-opted to the Committee for a probationary period of 3 months.
 Thereafter the confirmation of the member’s appointment to the Committee shall be by a majority decision of the Committee.